 Chelsea Manning will now appear via satellite.
 Should you no longer wish to attend this event, please contact us at firstname.lastname@example.org 24 hours before the event to arrange for an exchange for an alternative event, or a refund.

-We can’t believe we’ve pulled this off.
-The jailed hero (or traitor, depending where you stand) Chelsea Manning is coming to Australia.
+The jailed hero (or traitor, depending where you stand) Chelsea Manning is speaking to Australia.